 Attaching a frame pump to the frame should be easy and intuitive.
 The Impero uses a spring-loaded handle to apply outward pressure and hold the pump securely to the frame.
-The other frame pumps we tested operate on a similar principal, but the silicone bumpers on the handle and head of the pump set the Impero apart.
+The other frame pumps we tested operate on a similar principle, but the silicone bumpers on the handle and head of the pump set the Impero apart.
 The silicone is soft and flexible, allowing the material to mold to the shape of the frame tubes and providing a superior connection to the hard plastic found on the Zefal HPX.
-The pump head also enhances ease of use with a push-on design; valve attachment is as simple as it gets.
+The pump head also enhances ease of use with a push-on design — valve attachment is as simple as it gets.
 The other frame pumps we tested utilize a locking lever that must be flipped to ensure a seal with the valve.
-Pumping with the Impero is easy, with a minimal ramp up in effort as pressures increase.
+Pumping with the Impero is easy, with a minimal ramp up in an effort as pressures increase.

 Silca uses a dome-shape leather washer rather than the rubber washers found on most other pumps.
 The leather washers are pressure treated and designed to outperform their rubber counterparts.
 As pumps heat up from use, the internal diameter of the pump barrel increases and rubber washers become inefficient.
 Due to the shape and material used by Silica, the leather expands to conform to the increased barrel diameter resulting in less loss of efficiency at high temperatures.
 We found the Impero to provide great efficiency even when hot and pumping against high tire pressure.

 One drawback to frame pumps is that they are size specific, meaning that if you have bikes with differing frame sizes it may not be possible to mount the pump on multiple bikes.
 Frame pumps are also not practical on most full suspension frames.
 If properly sized, the Impero is very portable for use on a road or cyclocross bike.
-The Impero out-scored the other frame pumps we tested due to the flexible silicone bumpers on the ends of the pump.
+It out-scored the other frame pumps we tested due to the flexible silicone bumpers on the ends of the pump.

 The Impero has proven to be a reliable companion for long road rides and gravel adventures on the cross bike.
 We had no issues with durability during testing.
-The slip on chuck became a bit easier to press on the valve as it wore in from use, but the seal remained secure.
+The slip-on chuck became a bit easier to press on the valve as it wore in from use, but the seal remained secure.
 The all aluminum construction makes for a sturdy, long-lasting pump.
 The Impero also scores points for being completely rebuildable internally.
 The leather washer can be replaced as well as the slip-on chuck internals as they wear over time.

 The Silca Impero is made in the USA, using Alcoa aluminum and leather washers from Milan.
 No other frame pump on the market comes close to equaling the quality of the Impero.
 Best in class pumping performance and unrivaled frame interface and security set the Impero apart from competitors in both design and performance.
-Quality comes a price, but this pump is guaranteed to not leave you stranded.
+Quality comes at a price, but this pump is guaranteed to not leave you stranded.

 — Curtis Smith